 They’re also having fun buying cocktail books, crystal barware, and opalescent artisanal wine glasses, taking the opportunity to learn a new skill and create small moments of celebration in their lives.
 Heading into a season normally marked by large celebrations, it’s still worth decorating and putting on the glitz.

-She put out holiday decorations early, and has already had to reorder twice.
+“When things are hard, you have to lift higher.
+Go the nine yards” Diane says.
+She put out holiday decorations early and has already had to reorder twice.

 To take a peek inside Luna Rose Home, check out their Instagram feed.
 You’ll find plush pillows you’ll wish you could touch, sparkles galore, and plenty of inspiration to help you make your home a refuge.